 Let’s get to the nitty-gritty…

-As it stands, when you download apps onto your iPhone and agree to their terms and conditions you are actually agreeing to give them access to your data.
-Who would’ve thought – maybe we should read those 10 pages of terms and conditions next time!
+As it stands, when you download apps onto your iPhone and agree to their terms and conditions, you are actually agreeing to give them access to your data.
+Who would’ve thought – maybe we should read those 10 pages of terms and conditions after all!

 However, with the new iOS 14 update, users will see a pop-up that informs them that an app wants to track them and they have to physically agree to that.
-If they choose to agree then they can still receive personalised ads.
-If they do not agree then apps such as Facebook will no longer be able to target them with personalised advertising, meaning advertisers will no longer want to invest into Facebook.
+If they choose to agree, then they can still receive personalised ads.
+If they do not agree, then apps such as Facebook will no longer be able to target them with personalised advertising.
+Meaning advertisers will no longer want to invest in Facebook.

 Who are you backing?